GoHardToLearnVivek/CoreJava1.8/README.md

 # CoreJava1.8
-All  the Concept of Core java
+All  the Concept of Core java including generic,serialization and stream Api